rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-ruby.md

 only when the worker connection dies.
 It's fine even if processing a message takes a very, very long time.

-Message acknowledgments are turned on off.
+Message acknowledgments are turned off by default.
 It's time to turn them on using the `:manual_ack` option and send a proper acknowledgment from the worker, once we're done with a task.